 Please note that graduates are not entitled to a Direct Subsidized Loan but may apply for up to $20,500 from the Direct Unsubsidized Loan (subject to approval by Financial Aid staff within Scholarships and Student Funding Services).

 Federal Direct Unsubsidized Loans

 A federal Direct Unsubsidized loan is awarded regardless of need.
 The interest rate for federal Direct Unsubsidized loans is fixed at 2.75% (from 1st July 2020) for undergraduate borrowers and 4.30% (from 1st July 2020) for graduate borrowers.
+This is set to change to 3.73% (from 1st July 2021) for undergraduate borrowers and 5.28% (from 1st July 2021) for graduate borrowers for the 2021-2022 academic year.
 You are not required to pay the interest on this loan while at university but we recommend that you do.
 You will be charged interest starting at disbursement until it is paid in full.
 If the interest accumulates, it will be added to the principal amount of the loan and increase the amount to be repaid.

 A fee of 1.059% will be deducted from the gross amount of the loan you borrow, so you may wish to take this into consideration when determining the amount you need to borrow.
 Any Subsidized or Unsubsidized loans originated with a first disbursement date on or after 1st October 2020 will have a revised fee of 1.057%.